gbdrummer/symbiocss/introduction.md

 JavaScript is a [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness) programming language.
 In the context of building a user interface for the web, it is used to add client-side behavior to HTML pages.

 **JavaScript is NOT intended to replace or mimic the functions of HTML or CSS.**

+## Creating symbiosis
+**Symbiosis**: any interdependent or mutually beneficial relationship between two persons, groups, or web technologies (That last bit was added by us)

+Maintaining separation of concerns is not just a dogma; it is necessary to allow each of The Big Three to work as intended.
+That said, none of The Big Three operate in a vacuum; they must work together, and they must do so in a *symbiotic* way.

+There are numerous popular approaches to writing CSS, all of which have merit.
+However, none represent a cohesive approach to using The Big Three together in a way that minimizes friction.
+Some strip bulk from CSS and add it to HTML, some do the opposite.
+All introduce hard syntactic rules that require time and training to master.
+All target a particular demon, be it "bloat," "disorganization," or "repetition", to the exclusion of others.

+That's where SymbioCSS comes in; it applies common patterns to HTML and CSS that solve many of the maintenance issues UI developers typically run into, and it does so by using the inherent functionality of HTML and CSS.